shimisnow/poc-nestjs-serverless/README.md

 # NestJS Monorepo and Serveless Framework

-This monorepo contains a set of **REST APIs microservices** built with **NestJS**, deployed using the **Serverless Framework** with **AWS Lambda** and **API Gateway** for serverless architecture.
-The project is managed with **Terraform** for infrastructure automation, integrating **AWS RDS** for relational database services and **AWS ElastiCache** for distributed caching.
+This monorepo contains a set of **REST APIs microservices** built with **NestJS**, deployed using the **Serverless Framework** with **AWS Lambda** and **API Gateway** for app-specific infrastructure.
+The project shared infrastructure is managed with **Terraform**, integrating **AWS RDS** for relational database services and **AWS ElastiCache** for distributed caching.
 It is designed to streamline the deployment and management of serverless applications, offering seamless API integration, infrastructure provisioning, and efficient scaling on AWS.

 ## Technology Stack